 RADIATION & LASER SAFETY REQUIREMENTS

 The ultimate aim when working with any source of radiation is to minimise the doses that staff receive.
 This is what is known as the ALARA principle - keeping doses "As Low As Reasonably Achievable".
-University Radiation Safety Policy and Procedures have been developed to implement this principle.
-The information below supports the implementation of the University's Radiation Safety Policy and Procedures.

 This guidance is designed for Heads of Schools, Disciplines, Units, Chief Investigators and all research staff where ionising radiation is uesd.
 It is also applicable to all research students.